TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Index.rst

 TYPO3 Infrastructure Guide
 ==========================

-This guide provider insight into the public TYPO3 infrastructure and the used packaging and release processes.
+This guide provides insight into the public TYPO3 infrastructure, the packaging used and release process.

 .. toctree::
    :maxdepth: 2